+Stage Monitors

-Stage Monitors: If you have a worship band and vocals, they'll need to hear themselves.
-Stage monitors can be an affordable way to have monitoring for the band.
-However, if stage noise and real estate are a concern, an in-ear monitoring system (IEM) may be the better choice for your situation.
-In either case, quality stage monitoring is essential.
-It's important to have a conversation with the audio team and the band to decide what will work best physically and budget-wise.
+If you have a worship band and vocals, they will need to hear themselves.
+Stage monitors can be an affordable way to provide a monitoring system for the band.
+However, if stage noise and stage real estate are a concern, an in-ear monitoring system (IEM) may be the better choice for you and your band.
+In either case, quality stage monitoring is essential, and should be a conversation between the audio team and the band to determine what will work best physically and budget wise.

-THE MIXER
+The Audio Mixer

-An audio mixer has two primary jobs: it lets you blend and adjust audio signals from microphones, musical instruments and other audio sources; and it sends those mixed and polished signals to its output jacks, which then connect to amplifiers, loudspeakers and/or a recording system.
-There are three types of audio mixers.
-Each type has its pros and cons.
+An audio mixer has two primary jobs:

+It lets you blend and adjust audio signals coming in from microphones, musical instruments and other audio sources.

+It sends those mixed and polished signals to its output jacks, which then connect to amplifiers, loudspeakers or a recording system.

+There are three types of audio mixers: